 Derren Brown revolutionised the art of mentalism and removed it from a traditional format to a whole new concept of exciting and popular entertainment.
 Derren openly confirms that he does not possess any supernatural powers, and his performances often expose the methods of those that do, such as faith healers and psychic mediums.

 He makes it very clear that his performances are simply demonstrations using psychology, intuition, hypnosis, interpretation of body language and the power of suggestion.
 He also utilises the magicians traditional tools of misdirection, sleight of hand, cold reading and showmanship.

-Derren Brown's after dinner performance for corporate and private events is 45 - 50 minutes of mind-reading and psychological manipulation, full of audience participation and sharp humour.
+Derren Brown's after dinner performance for corporate and private events is 40-45 minutes of mind reading and psychological illusions — with audience participation, wit and sharp humour.

-He begins by making the whole audience stand and works with them as a whole, whittling them down through a psychological game to the least malleable of the group.
-Starting with one of these 'challengers', he then chooses his volunteers on an individual basis as he goes along (Derren will always check first with the client in case any guests would be inappropriate to call up).
+He begins by asking the whole audience to stand and, working with them as a group, he whittles them down through a psychological game to the least malleable of the group.
+Derren then chooses his volunteers on an individual basis and will always check first with the client to ensure he only selects guests that would be willing participants.